 This paper proposes robust inference methods for difference-in-differences and event-study designs that do not require that the parallel trends assumption holds exactly.
-Instead, the researcher must only impose restrictions on possible violations of the parallel trends assumption, and our methodology then guarantees uniformly valid ("honest") inference when the imposed restrictions are satisfied.
+Instead, the researcher must only impose restrictions on the possible differences in trends between the treated and control groups.
+Several common intuitions expressed in applied work can be captured by such restrictions, including the notion that pre-treatment differences in trends are informative about counterfactual post-treatment differences in trends.
+Our methodology then guarantees uniformly valid ("honest'') inference when the imposed restrictions are satisfied.
 We first show that fixed length confidence intervals have near-optimal expected length for a practically-relevant class of restrictions.
-We next introduce a novel inference procedure that accommodates a wider range of restrictions on the possible violations of parallel trends, and is based on the observation that inference in our setting is equivalent to testing a system of moment inequalities with a large number of linear nuisance parameters.
+We next introduce a novel inference procedure that accommodates a wider range of restrictions, which is based on the observation that inference in our setting is equivalent to testing a system of moment inequalities with a large number of linear nuisance parameters.
 The resulting confidence sets are consistent, and have optimal local asymptotic power for many parameter configurations.
-We recommend researchers conduct sensitivity analyses to show what conclusions can be drawn under various restrictions on the set of possible violations of parallel trends.
+We recommend researchers conduct sensitivity analyses to show what conclusions can be drawn under various restrictions on the possible differences in trends.